 Simplifying peace to a goal makes my heart beat a little faster.
 Peace with food can be just as simple.
 Belief + Goal + Actions = PEACE!
 I bet you are great at organizing once you know where you want to go.

 I’ve shared before about my struggles ( aka no peace) with cookies.
 You may not know but I literally grew up having dessert 3-4 times a day plus a sweet breakfast.
 When I started dieting as a teenager by the time I got to college I graduated to cookie binges.
 Even when I became an intuitive eater I still struggled to enjoy a peaceful quantity of cookies.
 I’m saying I can easily eat at least 6 cookies (if not a dozen) if I bake or someone brings me homemade cookies.
 True confession – I’ve eaten them straight from the freezer.
-They aren’t even good frozen!!!
+They aren’t even particularly good frozen!!!

 Setting a goal to have peace with your life and with food means figuring out what robs you of peace.
 Then think of step by step actions to implement one at a time.
 Reaching the peace of mind goal is not instant and for goodness sakes it certainly is not linear!!!